-When a client is accessing resources on behalf of an anonymous user, the Subject indicates to the Authorization Server that the client is acting on-behalf of an anonymous user as defined by the Authorization Server.
-It is implied that authorization is based upon additional criteria, such as additional attributes or claims provided in the assertion.
-For example, a client may present an assertion from a trusted issuer asserting that the bearer is over 18 via an included claim.
+When a client is accessing resources on behalf of an anonymous user, a mutually agreed upon Subject identifier indicating anonymity is used.
+The Subject value might be an opaque persistent or transient pseudonymous identifier for the user or be an agreed upon static value indicating an anonymous user (e.g., "anonymous").
+The authorization may be based upon additional criteria, such as additional attributes or claims provided in the assertion.
+For example, a client might present an assertion from a trusted issuer asserting that the bearer is over 18 via an included claim.
 In this case, no additional information about the user's identity is included, yet all the data needed to issue an access token is present.